Jonathan2251/lbd/source/backendstructure.rst

 This chapter introduces the backend class inheritance tree and class members first.
-Next, following the backend structure, adding individual class implementation in each section.
+Next, following the backend structure, adding individual classes implementation in each section.
 At the end of this chapter, we will have a backend to compile llvm intermediate code into Cpu0 assembly code.

 Many lines of code are added in this chapter.
-They almost are common in every backend except the backend name (cpu0 or mips ...).
+They almost are common in every backend except the backend name (Cpu0 or Mips ...).
 Actually, we copy almost all the code from Mips and replace the name with Cpu0.
 In addition to knowing the DAGs pattern match in theoretic compiler and realistic llvm code generation phase, please focus on the classes relationship in this backend structure.